Norway Big player on the shelf

 Njord – new start for a greater yield

-Production at the Njord field in the Norwegian Sea began in 1997 and was interrupted in 2016 for modernisation work on the floating platform being used.
-In 2022 the field started producing again, creating a renewed oil and gas hub and delivering substantial additional volumes.
+Production at the Njord field in the Norwegian Sea began in 1997 and was interrupted in 2016 for modernisation work on the field’s platform and vessel.
+In 2022 Njord started producing again, creating a renewed oil and gas hub and delivering substantial additional volumes.
 In total, the upgrade, which is part of the Njord Future project, will add ten new production wells.
-Wintershall Dea holds a 50 percent share in the field, with Equinor being the operator.
+Njord is the host for three tie-in fields: Hyme, Bauge and Fenja, which started production in 2023.
+Wintershall Dea holds a 50 percent share in the Njord field, with Equinor being the operator.

 MORE INFORMATION ABOUT WINTERSHALL DEA IN NORWAY CAN BE FOUND ON OUR COUNTRY WEBSITE